 The regulatory strategy and plan may be separate stand-alone documents or combined into a single global strategy and planning file.
 Regardless of format, however, their purpose is the same—to proactively document and plan for the implementation of applicable regulatory requirements associated with specific products in each target market.

 Keep in mind that these regulatory strategy and planning document(s) are not static.
 They must be updated and revised accordingly when changes are made either to the product itself or to the device’s launch strategy.
-A revision would be required, for example, if target markets are added or removed from the launch strategy, or changes are made to existing regulations (particularly when new rules are introduced that can significantly affect or completely alter product registration mandates).
+A revision would be required, for example, if target markets are added or removed from the launch strategy.
+Any regulatory body will want to understand the risks made to existing products and regulations (particularly when new rules are introduced that can significantly affect or completely alter product registration mandates).

 Medical Device Global Regulatory Strategy and Planning Document